 Canadian Cardiovascular Society

-Achar SA, Kundu S, Norcross WA.
-Diagnosis of acute coronary syndrome.
+Achar SA, Kundu S, et al. Diagnosis of acute coronary syndrome.

-Alexander KP, Newby LK, Cannon CP et al: Acute Coronary Care in the Elderly, Part I.
+Alexander KP, Newby LK, et al. Acute coronary care in the elderly, part I.

 Anderson JL, Adams CD, et. al. ACC/AHA 2007 Guidelines for the Management of Patients With Unstable Angina/Non-ST-Elevation Myocardial Infarction.